Written by Dania Ghraoui, language teacher and translator with 10 years of experience.

 In Arab and South Asian countries, people greet each other in person with handshakes, hugs, or respectful gestures, while elders are often called for a personal touch.

-With digital communication, WhatsApp, social media, and email have become the most popular ways to send Ramadan wishes, often accompanied by GIFs, images, or heartfelt messages.
+With digital communication, WhatsApp, social media, and email have become the most popular ways to send Ramadan messages, often accompanied by GIFs, images, or heartfelt wishes.

 Some cultures still cherish handwritten greeting cards, while public Ramadan decorations, announcements, and government messages highlight the significance of the month on a larger scale.

-No matter how it’s shared, a Ramadan greeting is more than just words—it’s a little act of kindness that brings people closer, reminding us all of the joy, generosity, and unity this month is all about.
+No matter how it’s shared, a Ramadan greeting is a little act of kindness that brings people closer, reminding us all of the joy, generosity, and unity this month is all about.

 Wishing You a Blessed Ramadan!